The1Funraiser/WHSTechNotes/journal.md

 | Sally    | Chocolate       | Graduation         | $35.00      |
 | Michael  | Vanilla       | Farewell Party         | $37.00      |
 | Emma     |  Carrot      | Birthday         | $39.00      |

+# May 5, 2025

+Claim- I formly believe that 100 average men could defeat 1 silverback gorilla.

+Evidence- The average silverack gorilla wights up to 300 to 420 pounds, while the average male weights 199.8 pounds.
+With this logic in mind, 100 men would roughly weigh roughly around 19,980 pounds.
+Also, gorillas lack the stamina compared to a human, as they aren't built for long lasting fight, usually lasting 3-4 minutes.
+Simply, the men could take this advantage and over power the gorilla.

+Reasoning- This matters, because people want to cause trends, making people argue with one eachother on what would be the correct answer.